k3nz0/Warka/backend/README.md

    ```
 2. Download the chromedriver binary from https://googlechromelabs.github.io/chrome-for-testing/.

- Unzip and make sure to place the binary `chromdriver` under the `chromedriver` folder (Running `./chromedriver/chromdriver --version` should print the version). chromedriver is used in the headless browser to take the screenshot of the Warka frontend page.
+ Unzip and make sure to place the binary `chromedriver` under the `chromedriver` folder (Running `./chromedriver/chromedriver --version` should print the version). chromedriver is used in the headless browser to take the screenshot of the Warka frontend page.

 3. Run the server:
    ```sh